 The idea for this drawing came to me while I was deep in personal worship.
 God’s wonderful presence was near to me.
 When we are in this place of being so close to him, everything else on earth is like rubbish (Philippians 3:8).
 His holy presence illumined areas in my own heart where I had let ‘little’ loves, idols, wrong motives and impure desires to begin to usurp my pure, bridal love for Jesus.
 In the light of God’s presence, I realized how completely worthless ALL of these things were in comparison to God, and I was revolted by them.
 I immediately repented and forsook them and wholeheartedly returned to Jesus.

-When I look back, I realized that each one of these things gained initial entrance into my heart through my tiniest deviation from purity, not a door I had flung wide open to wantonness.
-When my heart had drifted off course by only one degree, another love was able to drive in the thin end of the wedge.
+When I look back, I realized that each one of these things gained initial entrance into my heart through my tiniest deviation from purity, and not some door I had flung wide open to wantonness.
+When my heart had drifted off course by only one degree, another love was able to drive in the thin end of the wedge between Christ and me.
 Over time, it worked with leverage to gain more and more access into my heart.
 Sometimes it was a thought I had not taken into captivity to Christ (2 Corinthians 10:5) or a natural (not sinful) desire which I had not surrendered to God.

 In my drawing the Bride (believers) is forsaking a counterfeit Jesus (a lover of power, authority, fame and all of the other lusts of worldly man within the church), whom she was walking with.
 But as she was walking along, the voice of her true Lover, the real Jesus, captured her attention.
 As soon as she turned around and set her eyes upon him again, she ended her love affair with all other loves aside from him.